zabereznikova/docs.de-de/docs/visual-basic/programming-guide/concepts/expression-trees/how-to-modify-expression-trees.md

 1. Erstellen Sie ein neues **Konsolenanwendungsprojekt**.

-2. Fügen Sie `Imports` der Datei eine-Anweisung für `System.Linq.Expressions` den-Namespace hinzu.
+2. Add an `Imports` statement to the file for the `System.Linq.Expressions` namespace.

 3. Fügen Sie die `AndAlsoModifier`-Klasse in Ihr Projekt ein.